dwavesystems/dwave-ocean-sdk/docs/overview/install.rst

-This section explains how to :ref:`install Ocean software<installOceanSoftware>`, either the entire suite of tools or particular tools\ [#]_ from the D-Wave GitHub repositories listed in the navigation bar.
+This section explains how to :ref:`install Ocean software<installOceanSoftware>`, either the entire suite of tools or particular tools\ [#]_ from the D-Wave GitHub repositories listed under the :doc:`packages` tab.

 .. [#]
   Although individual Ocean packages accept dependencies within a range of